Junojames4/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 9.
-Divide and rule
+Task 10.
+Love is anterior to life